Ethics Teachers’ Training Course (ETTC)

-The Course is based on a five-day training module developed by UNESCO in collaboration with the global experts in ethics education.
+The Course is based on a five-day training session developed by UNESCO in collaboration with the global experts in ethics education.

-- Global Perspective on Ethics Teaching: trends, challenges and opportunities
+- Global Perspectives on Ethics Teaching: trends, challenges and opportunities

 - The UNESCO Core Curriculum as a tool for promoting quality ethics education